-Let’s be honest — we don’t live in our front yard so we have a tendency to overlook the many cobwebs, grease stains and water stains that accumulate there.
+Let’s be honest — we don’t live in our front yard so we have a tendency to overlook the many cobwebs, grease stains, and water stains that accumulate there.
+But never, ever underestimate the importance of curb appeal to a potential buyer.
 A buyer’s critical eye will not miss a detail, however, especially when they are standing on the front step waiting for the Realtor to open the door.

 - Keep the yard green and trimmed.

 - Mow and edge regularly (weekly).
 A lush, green, weed-free lawn gives the impression that the home is also well-cared for.
 An overgrown, dried out yard gives the opposite impression to potential buyers.

 - Trim bushes and hedges (no shagginess).